Jbleezy/BO2-Reimagined/README.md

 ### Wonder Weapons

 #### Ray Gun
-* Added weapon model from Buried to all maps
+* Added model from Buried to all maps
+* Added first raise and empty fire sound from Mob of the Dead to all maps
 * Increased move speed from 100% to 105%
 * Ammo gets added to the clip at the same time that it gets added in the reload anim
 * No longer limited to 4 players